 stage.
 NOTE: For performances outside the United States, appropriate transformers

 and/or adapters will be needed to convert the power to interface with standard

 American equipment.
 (Alternating Current, 60hz, 110-120v, standard American

 - for performances outside of driving

 distance from San Francisco, a microphone stand (tri-pod style preferred)

 - a projector (beamer) – preferably at least 2000 Lumen – and a projection surface

 - an HDMI or VGA cable long enough to reach from the artist's onstage computer to the projector.

-- rear projection is preferred when possible, and it's preferable to have the projected image within the same visual field as the artist (rather than above her head or off to one side)
+- rear projection is preferred when possible, and it's preferable for the bottom edge of the projected image be at or near the floor such that the image is within the same visual field as the artist (rather than above her head or off to one side)